-- 3.19 Division 4.3 of the CDR Rules outlines the requirements for consent for the purposes of making a valid request for the collection and use of CDR data. - 3.20 Specifically, the CDR Rules provide the following processes and requirements must be met to ensure that consent is voluntary, express, informed, specific as to purpose, time limited, and easily withdrawn: - Processes for asking for consent (rule 4.10 of the CDR Rules): to ensure that the consent is as easy to understand as practicable. - Requirements when asking for consent (rules 4.11, 4.16 and 4.17 of the CDR Rules): including to allow the consumer to actively select the types and uses of data to which they provide consent, and provide express consent for the accredited person to collect and use the selected data for those specified purposes.
-Additional requirements apply where the accredited person is seeking consent to de-identify CDR data (rule 4.15 of the CDR Rules). - Restrictions on seeking consent (rule 4.12 of the CDR Rules): including that an accredited person cannot seek to collect or use CDR data for a period exceeding 12 months. - Obligations about managing the withdrawal of consent (rule 4.13 of the CDR Rules): including that a consumer may withdraw their consent at any time through their consumer dashboard or by using a simple alternative method made available by the accredited person.
-In the energy sector, rule 4.13 of the CDR Rules applies to primary data holders as if they were the data holder for any SR (shared responsibility) data covered by the SR data request. - Time of expiry of consent (rule 4.14 of the CDR Rules): consent generally expires upon withdrawal of consent or at the end of the specified period in which the consumer gave consent for the accredited person to collect the CDR data (which cannot be longer than 12 months).
+- 3.19 Division 4.3 of the CDR Rules outlines the requirements for consents given to accredited persons for the purposes of making a valid request for the collection and use of CDR data. - 3.20 Specifically, the CDR Rules provide the following processes and requirements must be met to ensure that consent is voluntary, express, informed, specific as to purpose, time limited, and easily withdrawn: - Processes for asking for consent (rule 4.10 of the CDR Rules): to ensure that the consent is as easy to understand as practicable. - Requirements when asking for consent (rules 4.11, 4.16 and 4.17 of the CDR Rules): including to allow the consumer to actively select the types and uses of data to which they provide consent, and provide express consent for the accredited person to collect and use the selected data for those specified purposes.
+Additional requirements apply where the accredited person is seeking consent to de-identify CDR data (rule 4.15 of the CDR Rules). - Restrictions on seeking consent (rule 4.12 of the CDR Rules): including that an accredited person cannot seek to collect or use CDR data for a period exceeding 12 months (or, in the case of a CDR business consumer, cannot seek consent to use CDR data for longer than 7 years). - Obligations about managing the withdrawal of consent (rule 4.13 of the CDR Rules): including that a consumer may withdraw their consent at any time through their consumer dashboard or by using a simple alternative method made available by the accredited person. - Time of expiry of consent (rule 4.14 of the CDR Rules): consent generally expires upon withdrawal of consent or at the end of the specified period in which the consumer gave consent for the accredited person to collect the CDR data (which cannot be longer than 12 months).

-representative and the CDR representative could use it to provide the requested goods or services (see the note under CDR Rules, subrule 4.3A(5)).
-See further CDR Rules, rule 4.18A for ongoing notification requirements in this circumstance.
+CDR Rule 4.3(4)), and the CDR representative principal could continue to disclose CDR data it had already collected to the CDR representative and the CDR representative could use it to provide the requested goods or services (see the note under CDR Rules, subrule 4.3A(5)).
+See further CDR Rules, rules 4.18 and 4.18A (for the accredited person) and rules 4.20O and 4.20Q (for the CDR representative) for ongoing notification requirements in this circumstance.

-$^{\rm 17}$ Competition and Consumer Act, sections 56BN and 56BO.
+17 Competition and Consumer Act, sections 56BN and 56BO.